The need to face endemic risk

 2. Conservation measures — especially for water — will continue to affect operations at all levels

-The drought in western Canada has highlighted the need for water conservation.
+The drought in the western U.S. has highlighted the need for water conservation.

 Drought has always been a concern in agribusiness.
 But the focus on water conservation will likely grow in the coming years based on recent scarcity related to ongoing weather extremes.